copperwater/xNetHack/doc/xnh-changelog-8.0.md

 - Foocubi gain a level when they drain one of yours, making future encounters less likely to go well for you.
 - Magic portals are never hidden; they are readily visible like holes are.
+- Gnomes generated outside the Mines may be carrying a few gems.

 ### Interface changes